Codellion/catcher/README.md

 ### Registration

 The interceptor registration must indicate it in the last place, after register the services.
+While the register of property injection must be made between the register of services and the register of interceptors.

 ```csharp
   var svcProv = new ServiceCollection()